drewschield/venom_population_genomics/README.md

 ### Read mapping

-We'll use bwa 'mem' to map our filtered reads to the reference genome.
+Use bwa 'mem' to map our filtered reads to the reference genome.

 #### Set up environment